ShaharMS/texter/README.md

 It might seem like I'm exaggerating, but trust me, it took me a **while** to make progress. but when I did start making (good) progress, I figured I'm not the only person that needs those fixes, **and thats how and why I created this library.**

+### Over-time, i wanted to add more things to the library

+A month or so after the release of this library, i found myself needing a bunch more things - (markdown text, Char...) and this library expanded and expanded.

+Today, it is no longer an RTL-support focused library, but a general-purpose text-related library.

+does this mean i abandoned the project of cross-framework RTL?
+Of course not - but now, the library is W A Y more useful, providing visual markdown text, cross-platform cross-framework markdown interpreter, Emojis and more to come!

 ### **Can I Help/Contribute?**
 Of course!
 Any help is greatly appreciated!
 You can help with:
 - fixing bugs